RedisGears/RedisGears/docs/quickstart.md

 ### Prerequisites
 * Install git
-for debian like systems:
+for Debian like systems:
 ```
 apt-get install git
 ```
-for fedora like systems:
+for Fedora like systems:
 ```
 yum install git
 ```

-* Install build-essential (or the equavalent to your system): for debian like systems:
+* Install build-essential (or the equavalent to your system): for Debian like systems:
 ```
 apt-get install build-essential
 ```
-for fedora like systems:
+for Fedora like systems:
 ```
 yum install devtoolset-7
 scl enable devtoolset-7 bash